MGurcan/FaceEmotionRecognition/README.md

 ### Adding Test Images: You can add more images to the ImageSample folder to test the models' performance on new data.

 ### Viewing Outputs: The outputs for each test can be viewed directly in the notebooks, allowing for easy comparison and analysis of the models' performance.

+---

+# Try Website Version of VGG19

+- run npm install in Website / emotion-recognition folder
+- then run npm start on Website
+- for VGG service run python3 Vgg19.py on Website / emotion-recognition / server / Models folder
+- After that you will be able to try emotion recognition by VGG19 with webcam images